Did you know Institutional members and Legal Professional members can download this resource as a PDF?

 Try this:

-• Do you want to expand the fields or pasture space in the future?
+- Do you want to expand the fields or pasture space in the future?

-• Build new structures?
+- Build new structures?

-• Are you hosting workshops, AirBnb guests, or other forms of agritourism?
+- Are you hosting workshops, AirBnb guests, or other forms of agritourism?

 Once you have your list, go through each item and place a star next to the plans/dreams that feel most critical to you.
-In other words, highlight the items on your list would you not sacrifice, perhaps because they are vital to your profitability or are central to your quality of life?
+In other words, highlight the items on your list you would not sacrifice, perhaps because they are vital to your profitability or are central to your quality of life.

 With your list prioritized, you’re ready to do more research!